sergiolepore/hexo-plugin-site/README.md

 # Hexo-plugin-site

+This README outlines the details of collaborating on this Ember application.
 [![Build Status][travis-image]][travis-url] | [![Gittip][gittip-image]][gittip-url]

 # !!
 THIS IS A WORK-IN-PROGRESS !!

-This README outlines the details of collaborating on this Ember-CLI application.

 A short introduction of this app could easily go here.